ExxML/HabitKicker/README.md

 ## Features

 - Real-time habit detection using computer vision
-- Posture calibration for personalized monitoring
+- Posture calibration for personalized monitoring using `Ctrl+C` shortcut
 - Customizable detection settings for:
   - Nail biting distance (distance from finger to mouth)
   - Hair pulling distance (distance from finger to hair)